Search for celebrities on Ancestry.com!Sister Mary Henry

 Mr. Berrett was born in Salt Lake City and graduated from the University of Utah in 1942.
 He enlisted in the U.S. Army and served as an observer pilot with the artillery during World War II, rising to the rank of captain.

-After graduating from Stanford Law School, he married Mary Ruth Freeman of Santa Cruz.
+After graduating from Stanford Law School, he marriage Mary Ruth Freeman of Santa Cruz.
 He was in private practice in Redwood City for many years, and later became an unemployment insurance appeals judge.
 After retiring in 1990, he continued to work part-time until his death.

 Mr. Berrett will be remembered for his integrity, generosity, kindness and sense of humor, say family members.